mpaustin1993/Arc-Rasterization/README.md

 # HW1
 First homework for COSC 4370

-I used Microsoft Visual Code with a WSL Extension to my Linux server to develop and compile my homework in C++.
+I used Microsoft Visual Code with a WSL Extension to my personal Linux server in Ubuntu to develop and compile my homework in C++.

+I compiled the program in my WSL Extension via the following commands:

+  g++ hw1.cpp

+  ./a.out 100

+Program Description:

 First, I read through the provided homework material analyzing and explaining rasterizing a circle via MidPoint lines.